ylu8888/djangotasks/README.md

 -Also has priority functionality to lets users prioritize which tasks to complete first

--Used html, css, python, and Django.
+-Used HTML, CSS, Python, and Django.